Sylvania, Georgia: History

-Sylvania was part of the Black Belt of Georgia, developed for cultivation after the cotton gin made it easier to handle short-fiber cotton.
+Sylvania was part of the Black Belt of Georgia, developed for cultivation after the invention of the cotton gin made it easier to handle short-fiber cotton.
 Cotton was the most important commodity crop until late in the 19th century.
 Planters imported many enslaved African Americans to cultivate the crops.
-By 1830 the county was filled with people.
+By 1830, the county was filled with people.
 The county seat was moved from Jacksonborough to Sylvania in 1847.

 As part of the projects of the Works Progress Administration, federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 In 1941, Caroline Speare Rohland painted a mural for the post office of Sylvania.
 The scene depicted was of a farming family and their African American farm hand.
 In the 1980s, complaints from the local NAACP chapter resulted in the removal of the mural.
 It was found in a closet of the post office in 1995 and restored.
 The mural is now on permanent loan from the federal government and is held by Georgia Southern University in Statesboro.

 Sherman's army moved through the area during the Civil War.

 Sylvania calls itself the "Azalea and Dogwood City" and the "Welcome Station City."